Are you looking for love?

 With a checklist in hand, you can begin your search.

-Online dating sites make it easy to filter through the user base, enabling you to start off from your list of musts and then manually whittle down the results to only those who meet your highest criteria level.
+Online dating sites (or dating applications) make it easy to filter through the user base, enabling you to start off from your list of musts and then manually whittle down the results to only those who meet your highest criteria level.

 If nothing comes from this initial search, expand your horizons and consider people who don’t meet each of your specific desires.